dkleva/bareos/docs/manuals/en/new_main_reference/source/state.rst

    -  The Volume data format is upwards compatible so that old Volumes can always be read.

-   -  A flexible :ref:`message MessagesChapter` handler
+   -  A flexible :ref:`MessagesChapter message` handler
       including routing of messages from any daemon back to the Director and automatic email reporting.